Foreign relations of Ireland: Foreign aid

-Ireland's aid program was founded in 1974, and in 2017 its budget amounted to €651 million.
+Ireland's aid programme was founded in 1974, and in 2017 its budget amounted to €651 million.
 The government had previously set a target of reaching the Millennium Development Goal of 0.7% of Gross National Product in aid by 2012, which was not met as aid was reduced as a result of the Irish financial crisis.
 Irish development aid is concentrated on eight priority countries: Lesotho, Mozambique, Tanzania, Ethiopia, Zambia, Uganda, Vietnam and East Timor.
 In 2006, Malawi was announced as the ninth priority country, with a tenth country to follow.

 Human rights

 There have been no serious civil, human or social rights abuses/problems in the State, according to Amnesty International and the U.S. State Department.
 The country consistently comes among the top nations in terms of freedom and rights ratings.